RicoVergara94/TechTogetherFinanceApp/README.md

-# TechTogetherFinanceApp
+# HokBanking
-An app tackling 3 challenges at once, CapitalOne, Stateside, and Microsoft
+An app tackling 3 challenges at once, CapitalOne, State Street, and Microsoft